In this article...

 On May 17, 2021, Illinois Governor J.B.
 Pritzker signed into law the “Covid-19 Emergency Housing Act”.
 This law mandates that eviction court cases filed between March 2020 and August 2022 be sealed.
 Prior to the Covid-19 pandemic, eviction cases were only sealed under certain circumstances, for example, a post-foreclosure eviction action is always sealed from the time of filing.
 An unsealed eviction case means that it appears on the tenant’s credit report and a potential landlord can see that the tenant had previously been involved in eviction court proceedings.
 The new law seals all cases filed from March 2020-August 2022 and prevents screening companies from reporting sealed eviction records to a prospective landlord.
 When a filed is sealed by the court, it will not appear in the court public record system; it as if the eviction filing never happened.
 The law benefits tenants from facing future barriers to housing.

-What is happening now in Landlord Tenant Law Today?
+What is Happening Now in Landlord Tenant Law Today?

 Due to the Covid-19 pandemic, the landscape is still far from normal, but changes have been made to ease into the gradual re-opening up of the world.
 One of the biggest changes was Governor Pritzker’s Executive Order 2021-23, which effectually ended the evictions moratorium.
 This executive order permitted evictions actions to resume as they did pre-Covid-19.

 Another big change announced on September 13, 2021, was the Illinois Supreme Court Order M.R.
 30370.
 The order laid out a new grant program to assist landlords and delinquent tenants with funding to cover up to one year in back due rent payments and three months of prospective rent payments to the landlord.
-This program called, Court-Based Rental Assistance program, or “CBRAP” is available starting in October 2021 in all Illinois circuit courts, except for Cook County, which will have its own court based rental assistance program.
+This program called, Court-Based Rental Assistance program, or “CBRAP” began in October 2021 in all Illinois circuit courts, except for Cook County, which will have its own court based rental assistance program.

 Another change has been made to eviction courtroom procedures since the Covid-19 pandemic occurred.
 In Cook County, a free mediation program called the Early Resolution Program, or “ERP” was initiated.
 Now when an evictions case is filed in Cook County, a judge will often grant a defendant who does not appear, a week-long continuance in order to appear in court.
 If that defendant appears on the next court date, it will be continued for another week so that the defendant can consult with the free legal services provided by the ERP program.
 If the defendant does appear on the first court date, a continuance for a week will usually be granted so the defendant can review his or her case with the ERP attorney.
 The goal is for the ERP to provide a resolution for the plaintiff and landlord.
 DuPage County also has a similar mediation program established pursuant to Article 14 of the DuPage County Local Rules.